 The stats speak for themselves:

-We then rolled out this strategy across all the client's other branches and improved conversion rates, plus the leads' quality has also increased.
+I then rolled out this strategy across all the client's other branches and improved conversion rates, plus the leads' quality has also increased.

 As I am sure you will appreciate, every business is different and unique, which is fantastic for society, but that does mean there is no one size fits all strategy.